MgHtinLynn/mini-loan/README.md

 * Use Epoch To Date Params (API)
 * Use UUID instead of increment ID (except transaction table)
 * Arrangement Fees On Loan
-* Each Repayment with Repayment Frequency (2 time in a month)
+* Each Repayment with Repayment Frequency (2 time in a month on a repayment)

 ## Installation